CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    .. method:: update(other, ...)
                set |= other | ...

-      Update the set, adding elements from all others.
+      Update the set, adding elements from *other*.

       .. versionchanged:: 2.6
          Accepts multiple input iterables.